Precalculus by Richard Wright

 Use Synthetic Division to Divide Polynomials

 As is evident from the previous examples, long division can be long and cumbersome.
-Synthetic Division is a shorthand methods of dividing polynomials by a binomial, xk.
+Synthetic Division is a shorthand method of dividing polynomials by a binomial, xk.
 Notice the leading coefficient of the binomial is 1.

 To illustrate the process, recall the example at the beginning of the section.